Subway-Problem/Subway-Problem/readme.md

 ## Instructions

 Before doing anything else, you must create the cost matrix.
 This takes a while, but the 231-node matrix takes about half the time that the 472-node matrix does.
 I believe the 472-node matrix takes about 45 minutes to build.
-You can change which one you use by following the intructions in main.cpp at line 21.
+You can change which one you use by following the intructions in create/main.cpp at line 21.
 Start by navigating to the create directory from the repository home:

 `$ cd create`